yuvalmGS/gigaspaces-wiki-jekyll/sbp/schema-evolution.markdown

 The transformer application reads an Entry from the source space (the old class schema that was used), transforms it to its new schema, and writes it to a target space (the new class schema) that is used with the new version of the application.

 As seen in the code example below, every migrated Entry preserves its Entry UID.
-The Entries are read from the source space using the {{GSIterator}}, and are written into the target space using transactions and the {{writeMultiple}} operation.
+The Entries are read from the source space using the `GSIterator`, and are written into the target space using transactions and the `writeMultiple` operation.

 Below is a transformer program, that transforms a class with two attributes into a class with one attribute.
-To speed up the transformation process, you may implement the transformation process as {{IWroker}}, by running the transformation business logic in the source space or in the target space.
+To speed up the transformation process, you may implement the transformation process as `IWroker`, by running the transformation business logic in the source space or in the target space.

 The migration process can also be optimized by running multiple threads that handle the migration of different space classes in parallel.

-{comment}Data migration can be done using the space underlying Entry representation -- the {{ExternalEntry}}.
+{comment}Data migration can be done using the space underlying Entry representation -- the `ExternalEntry`.
 A simple migration program can transform data stored in the space from one schema to a new schema, and create it in a new space that is used by the new version of the application. {comment}

 h2.
 Schema Evolution Example
 {code}